What are Fannie Mae and Freddie Mac?

 Fannie Mae and Freddie Mac are government-sponsored enterprises (GSE) whose missions are to help support homeownership and rental housing in the United States.
-Fannie and Freddie do this by ensuring there is "liquidity" in the housing market – which means lenders have enough money to make home loans at reasonable rates to people who want mortgages and who qualify for them.
+Fannie and Freddie do this by ensuring there is "liquidity" in the housing market – which means that lenders have enough money to issue home loans, at reasonable rates, to people who desire and qualify for mortgages.

 How do Fannie Mae and Freddie Mac work?

 Fannie Mae and Freddie Mac are not mortgage lenders, and they do not lend money to people to buy or refinance homes.
 Instead, Fannie and Freddie buy mortgages from lenders which they then turn into mortgage-back securities and sell to investors.
 (This is sometimes called the "secondary mortgage market.")
 By buying mortgages, Fannie Mae and Freddie Mac help lenders get the money they need to offer more mortgages to more customers.

 Fannie Mae is a nickname for the Federal National Mortgage Association (FNMA), which was chartered by Congress in 1938 to be a source of affordable financing.
 Fannie buys 30-year, fixed Conventional loans for single-family homes.
 Fannie also supports financing for multi-family homes.

 The name "Fannie Mae mortgages" generally refers to Conventional loans that meet the credit, income, and financial standards that make them eligible to be purchased by Fannie Mae.
 These mortgages can also be called "conforming loans."

 What is Freddie Mac?